 The Access to Justice Commission was created by the Mississippi Supreme Court in 2006, to develop a unified strategy to improve access to the civil courts for the poor.
-The Commission draws together those organizations particularly concerned with providing legal services to the poor in Mississippi, and evaluates, develops and recommends policies, programs and initiatives which will assist the judiciary in meeting needs for civil legal services to the poor.
+The Commission draws together those organizations particularly concerned with providing legal services to the poor in Mississippi.
+It then develops and recommends policies, programs, and initiatives to assist the judiciary in meeting needs for civil legal services to the poor.
 Co-Chairs are Chancery Judge Denise Owens and former Mississippi Bar President Joy Lambert Phillips.
 The Commission includes members of the judiciary, a representative of the Governor, legislators, business and community leaders, and members of the clergy.
 Representatives of entities which provide legal services to the poor are ex-officio members.
 The Commission's activities are funded through fees charged to out-of-state attorneys seeking to use the Mississippi courts.

-In addition, during 2008, the Supreme Court made a record distribution of \$782,000 for civil legal assistance to the underprivileged.
+In addition, during 2009, the Supreme Court distributed \$595,000 for civil legal assistance to the underprivileged.
 This distribution was from special assessments on court filings and from fees charged to out-of-state attorneys appearing pro hac vice and does not come from general fund appropriations.